-We knew she had a band called She & Him, but thought most of her music involved twee vocals and ukuleles.
-Here, however, she belts out the moody classic “I Put a Spell on You,” and it’s pretty incredible.
+I knew she had a band called She & Him, but thought most of her music involved twee vocals and ukuleles.
+Here, however, she belts out the moody classic “I Put a Spell on You,” and it’s excellent.

 He might have created Family Guy, but Seth also is a talented musician and singer, having trained with the vocal coaches of Barbra Streisand and Frank Sinatra.
 He’s particularly adept at jazzy standards from the Great American Songbook.

 Whoa!
 Did you know this actress also fronts a band called Toni Collette & the Finish?
 And she’s really, really good.